drusin/minecraft-docker/README.md

 ### Velocity
 Velocity is compatible with Minecraft 1.7.7 - current (1.20.2 at time of writing).
 Currently, when using `TYPE: velocity`, always the latest version of Velocity is downloaded and used, the set Minecraft version is ignored.

+### Auto download mods
+This container has the built in functionaility to automatically download specified mods.
+It currently is only supported for server types `forge` and `fabric`.
+To use it, set `DOWNLOAD_MODS` to `true` and put a comma-separated list of mod ids in `MODS`.
+A mod id can be one of:
+* Modrinth slug
+* Modrinth project ID
+* Curseforge project ID

+Under the hood the container uses the awesome CLI tool [Ferium](https://github.com/gorilla-devs/ferium).

 ## Example docker-compose
 You can find an extensive docker-compose example file [here](https://github.com/drusin/minecraft-docker/blob/main/docker-compose.yml).